Automating the ML Pipeline

 Traditional software engineering strategies for design for change rely on modularity and strong abstractions at module interfaces.
 They are a good match also for ML-enabled systems:

-• The output of machine-learning pipelines are the learned models.
+The output of machine-learning pipelines are the learned models.
 Models are natural modules that encapsulate the model internals behind a simple and stable interface.
 While expected behaviors may be difficult to capture, the expected input and output formats and high-level goals of machine-learned models rarely change with updates or experiments.
 For example, to predict the value of a home, we provide information about the home (location, size, bedrooms, past sales) in a structured format and receive the predicted value as a number.
-Typical deployments as microservices (see previous chapter Deploying a Model) make it particularly easy to replace a model with an updated or alternative version in production without changing any other part of the deployed system.
+Typical deployments as microservices (see chapter Deploying a Model) make it particularly easy to replace a model with an updated or alternative version in production without changing any other part of the deployed system.
 Stable automated machine-learning pipelines make it easy to update those models regularly.

-• The typical design of machine-learning pipelines (whether automated or not) as sequential stages, where each stage receives inputs from the previous stage, easily maps to modular implementations with one or more modules per stage.
-This style of passing data between subsequent modules corresponds to the traditional pipe-and-filter architectural style in software architecture.
+The typical design of machine-learning pipelines (whether automated or not) as sequential stages, where each stage receives inputs from the previous stage, easily maps to modular implementations with one or more modules per stage.
+This style of passing data between subsequent modules corresponds to the traditional data-flow architectural style in software architecture.
 Thanks to this modularity, different data scientists can experiment with changes in different stages largely independently without requiring rework in other stages; for example, data cleaning can be improved without changing how data is exchanged with later stages of feature engineering or model training.

 Although the default machine-learning setup is already amenable to modular implementations supporting change and experimentation, details are tricky.
 Pipeline stages may be separated by stable interfaces, but still interact.
 It is quite common that experimentation affects multiple stages, for example, combining changes to data cleaning with different feature encoding and different hyperparameters during model training.
 More importantly, decisions in the machine-learning pipeline interact with decisions in other (non-ML) parts of the system, for example, decisions regarding what data is collected or what infrastructure is available to scale may both affect model quality.
 None of the pipeline stages can be truly considered entirely in isolation without considering other stages and other parts of the larger system.